 Body comparison: Canon G1 X Mark II vs Panasonic FZ1000

-An illustration of the physical size and weight of the Canon G1 X Mark II and the Panasonic FZ1000 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon G1 X Mark II and the Panasonic FZ1000 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is considerably larger (58 percent) than the Canon G1 X Mark II.
 Moreover, the FZ1000 is substantially heavier (50 percent) than the G1X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the FZ1000 are weather-sealed.